colin2wang/python_finance/README.md

 This strategy demonstrates how polynomial regression can be used to model more complex relationships in financial data.

+#### 6. Random Forest Strategy

+The Random Forest Strategy uses an ensemble of decision trees to predict future price movements based on historical data:

+**Principle:**
+- Uses historical closing prices as features
+- Trains a random forest regression model to predict future price changes
+- Generates buy signal when predicted change is positive
+- Generates sell signal when predicted change is negative

+**Calculation Formula:**
+- $y = \frac{1}{n} \sum_{i=1}^{n} T_i(x)$

+Where:
+- $y$ is the predicted price change
+- $T_i$ is the prediction of the $i$-th tree
+- $x$ are the lagged closing prices (features)
+- $n$ is the number of trees in the forest

+**Advantages:**
+- Can capture complex non-linear patterns in data
+- Less prone to overfitting compared to individual decision trees
+- Handles outliers well
+- Provides feature importance rankings
+- Adaptable to changing market conditions
+- Objective decision-making based on data

+**Disadvantages:**
+- Requires sufficient historical data for training
+- Black box nature makes it difficult to interpret
+- Requires expertise in machine learning and parameter tuning
+- Computationally more expensive than linear models

+This strategy demonstrates how ensemble methods can be applied to financial markets for predictive modeling.

 ### Strategy Comparison

 When choosing a trading strategy, it's important to consider the market conditions and your trading objectives: